michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0088.md

 - adj: not distracted by anything unrelated to the goal
 - n: something of value given by one person to another to bind a contract
 ### Family
-earnest: earnester, earnestest, earnestly, earnestness, earnests+;earnestness: earnestnesses, earnestnesss
+- earnest: earnester, earnestest, earnestly, earnestness, earnests+
+- earnestness: earnestnesses, earnestnesss
 ### Examples
 - The agency urged drivers to leave early and travel through the passes before the storm begins in earnest.
 - The idea for a Second Avenue line was first floated in the 1920s, but after decades of delays, construction finally began in earnest in 2007.